neel-it/neel-it.github.io/data.md

 # Data

+## Development data

+Development data (tweet ids and annotation for training data) are available [here](https://drive.google.com/file/d/0Bx77nAswtpavdzM3SWdyT0o1bDg/view?usp=sharing).
+Because some tweets may have been removed since their publication, we will release the original text of tweets to participants that will register at Evalita 2016 - NEEL-IT task.

 ## Guidelines

 Participation guidelines are available [here](https://docs.google.com/document/d/1UjDJRmmWI797mlMhg_4Fj96ybiRZfatekJzO8JQjR-8/edit?usp=sharing).

-## Development data

-Development data (tweet ids and annotation for training data) will be available here.
-Because some tweets may have been removed since their publication, we will release the original text of tweets to participants that will register at Evalita 2016 - NEEL-IT task.